 How Did We Get Here?

 This wasn't an overnight success; it's the result of years of hard work, dedication, and a genuine commitment to sustainability woven into the very fabric of Newcastle Airport.
+The pathway to this achievement has been paved with a series of strategic initiatives including:

 It's a Team Effort!